Subscribe to my newslettersI promise to keep you updated with helpful content straight to your inbox if you subscribe now.

 Patience is not measurable

-Part of the appeal of patience comes from its simplicity.
+Part of the appeal of patience also comes from its simplicity.
 It bypasses thorny discernment of when to wait and when to act.
 But this simplistic binary between patience and impatience ignores context.
-When do we know we are patient, patient enough or just impatient?
+When do we know we are patient, patient enough, or just impatient?
 And does that even matter?
-A quick comparison between the communication technologies between the 16th century and the 21st century can help us with our questions.
-Let’s assume that being patient in the 16th century meant to calmly wait for about 60 days to send a letter from europe to any place in the now american continent, what is patience in this 21st century when you are on average at 60 secondes away from landing in a friend’s inbox from anywhere in the world?
+A quick comparison between the communication technologies available in 16th century and those of 21st century can help us better understand.

 The power of impatience: opportunity to be entrepreneurial

 We just saw that patience is sometimes just a pretext to feel good about yourself for not acting when we are not capable of action or because we just don’t want to act.
 It can disempower us, in circumstances, and we, as human beings, just don’t like to wait.
-Fortunately, human nature gives us a drive to envision and create a better world.
+Fortunately enough, human nature gives us a drive to envision and create a better world.
 As naturally impatient beings, instead of waiting we innovate.
 And that’s the power of us cultivating impatience.

 Cultivating impatience does not mean acting rashly, disregarding consequences.
 History shows that well-timed and directed impatience achieves results that unreasonable and self-limiting patience rarely yields.
 Pressure from activists cultivated justified impatience with the intolerable status quo of segregation, leading to the civil rights movement’s gains.
 Righteous impatience regarding poverty, corruption, and inequality has toppled many dictatorships during democratic revolutions around the world.
-Impatience sparks breakthroughs, acting now rather than waiting indefinitely for a time that may never come.

 Now, how do we build skills for wise action rather than problematic patience?
 First, be thoughtful and curious.
 Always ask yourself if you really have to wait for whatever it is and why.
 This helps you better understand the reason behind the necessity to wait.
-Secondly, once you understand the obstacle build initiative.
-Think about if, how and when you can create a solution that can help you get what you want quicker.
-When you do that you help yourself, you help human kind because other people may be enchanted to use your solution and you can in the process create a business around your solution.
+Secondly, once you understand the obstacle, build initiative.

-If you think about it, most of the biggest businesses in the world were created because someone either created and/or productized a solution that helps people get access to an experience that makes life better with no need for the end user to wait for too long.
-By the end of the 19th century, animal power was too slow and in general inefficient.
-So, instead of being blindly patient with the horses, donkeys, oxen pulled wagons, coaches and buggies we created and productized automobiles and trains.
-By the way, the people who were part of the automotive transportation phenomenon got really rich.
-So next time you’re in a situation where you are forced to wait for longer than you would agree to, for something you want, just brainstorm about how you can contribute to make your life and the life of other people who have the same problem as you easier, and eventually create a business in the process.
+Next time you’re in a situation where you are forced to wait for longer than you would agree to, for something you want, just brainstorm about how you can contribute to make your life and the life of other people who have the same problem as you easier, and eventually create a business in the process.

 So…